UCL/BSP-isobenefit-qgis-plugin/README.md

 1. Open the Terminal application
 2. Run `/Applications/QGIS.app/Contents/MacOS/bin/pip install numba==0.55.2`
+3. If `rasterio` errors are encountered, then install the `rasterio` package as well.

 ### Linux

 1. Open the terminal
 2. Run `python3 -m pip install numba==0.55.2`
+3. If `rasterio` errors are encountered, then install the `rasterio` package as well.

 > NOTE: If you are missing the `shapely` or `fiona` packages, then you may also need to install these.